-Frederick Park Apartments is a residential community located on CSUMB's east campus.
-This community primarily serves students with families.
-It is also offered to other upper-division students based on availability.
+The Frederick Park apartments form a residential community on CSUMB's east campus.
+This community primarily serves upper-division students and students with families.
 The spacious two-bedroom, one-bath unfurnished apartments offer comfortable accommodations, picturesque views, and a convenient commute to university classes and campus activities.
 Students may commute by car, campus shuttle service, or bicycle.

-Each 1,300 square foot apartment features basic kitchen appliances, hookups for individual washer and dryer units, one full bath, a one-car garage, and either a small fenced backyard or an enclosed walkout balcony.
+Each 1,300 square-foot apartment features basic kitchen appliances, hookups for individual washer and dryer units, one full bath, a one-car garage, and either a small fenced backyard or an enclosed walkout balcony.
 Upstairs units are carpeted and ground-level units have tile flooring.
-A limited number of furnished units are available.
 Selected apartment units are configured for wheelchair accessibility.